What You Need To Know About Pests In Dayton, Ohio

 - Make your yard less attractive to the insects that spiders hunt by keeping lids on trash cans, switching out white outdoor lights for yellow or LED lights, and removing standing water.

 Termites are social insects that live together in colonies with hundreds of thousands or millions of members.
 The termite's diet consists of cellulose found in wood.
 Termites work day and night to gather food to feed all the termites living in their colony.
-When termites find their way into your Columbus home, they will do what they do best- gather food to bring back to the nest.
+When termites find their way into your Dayton home, they will do what they do best- gather food to bring back to the nest.
 The damage termites cause inside our homes is unmatched and quite costly to repair.
 Termites move into our homes unseen through the foundation or pieces of wood, making contact with the ground.
 They can work for months or years without detection, each day causing more and more damage to your home.

-The most common termites in Columbus, as well as across the country, are subterranean termites.
+The most common termites in Dayton, as well as across the country, are subterranean termites.
 Subterranean termites have high moisture needs and prefer to feed on water-damaged or decaying pieces of wood.
 These termites nest underground and move from their nest to a food source through the soil or in the mud tubes they create.
 Once inside, they will move to damp areas of a home and begin feeding on its structural wood.
 Wood located under floors and behind walls near tubs, sinks, water pipes, and windows and doors is the most likely to be infested by these moisture-seeking pests.
 As the most widespread termite species, they are responsible for much of the five billion dollars in damage termites cause across the U.S each year.

 To guard your property against these tiny insects that cause major structural damage, partner with us at Best Choice Pest Control.
 Doing the following things around your property in conjunction with our professional termite control services will help you avoid problems with destructive termites: